All Episodes

 And we're having bilateral talks about this at the Secretary of State level.

-Kerry called climate change a global threat, as he addressed an energy cooperation seminar Saturday attended by the ChICOM State Councilor Yang Yi Chi.
+Kerry called climate change a global threat as he addressed an energy cooperation seminar Saturday attended by the CHICOM State Councilor Yang Yi-Chi.

-And I'll guarantee you that Yang Yi Chi was going, gee whiz, this is our lucky day.
+And I'll guarantee you that Yang Yi-Chi was going, gee whiz, this is our lucky day.

-We are seeing the science of climate change come back to us now at a rate that's far faster and with far greater levels of damage than anything scientists predicted.
+We are seeing the science of climate change come back to us now at a rate that's far faster and with far greater levels of damage than anything scientists predicted 10, 15, 20 years ago, said Kerry.

-This is so wrong it's embarrassing.
+This is so wrong, it's embarrassing.

 Every prediction that's been made is coming true, but coming true bigger and more dangerous.

-That is so wrong, it's folks, it's dangerously laughable.
+It's folks, it's dangerously laughable.

 United States and Japan share the view that anthropogenic climate change represents a threat to the security and the economic development of all nations, said our Secretary of State.

-I guess the Japanese are.
+I guess the Japanese are, man, this is cool.

 All we have to do is sit here and make this guy think we agree with him.